EXCLUSIVE-Dover warns of Brexit trade disruption as tourists hit Europe | Law-Order

 Dover is also unclear on what changes it would need to make, if any, before the introduction of a new EU security plan, the Entry/Exit System, that collects data on the movement of people.
 "We handle 122 billion pounds ($168 billion) worth of trade every year, and that is significant," Bannister said.
 "Now if that starts to curtail, then that's going to be felt throughout all regions of the United Kingdom."

-The government did not immediately respond to a request for comment.
-It has already given money to the local area and built customs processing centers away from Dover's port. ($1 = 0.7256 pounds)
+A spokesman for the government, which has given money to the local area and built nearby customs processing centres, said it could not comment because of the legal proceedings, which it said it would "robustly" contest. ($1 = 0.7256 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)